Experienced Surgical Care

-Our Crossroads Veterinary Hospital veterinary team perform a wide array of surgical procedures for pets in Gilbert, including spays & neuters, soft tissue, dental and ocular surgeries.
+Our Crossroads Veterinary Hospital veterinary team perform a wide array of vet surgical procedures for pets in Gilbert, including spays & neuters, soft tissue, dental and ocular surgeries.

-We offer a wide array of surgical procedures for dogs and cats in the Gilbert area, using advanced surgical techniques, equipment and protocols.
+We offer a wide array of veterinary surgical procedures for dogs and cats in the Gilbert area, using advanced surgical techniques, equipment and protocols.

-During each surgery, a dedicated staff member will continuously monitor your pet using patient monitoring equipment to ensure everything goes smoothly.
+During each veterinary surgery, a dedicated staff member will continuously monitor your pet using patient monitoring equipment to ensure everything goes smoothly.
 We also provide pain management.

 Post-operative monitoring and pain management are our priority following surgery.
 Your vet will also provide thorough instructions for at-home care.